leomekenkamp/m.nlcode.nl/www/m.nlcode.nl/content/getting_started/install/_index.md

 There are several options available from this point.
 The are described below, in order of complexity with the simplest first.

+{{% notice style="primary" title="WARNING: Java versions" icon="skull-crossbones" %}}
+While one can use a JDK version 18 or higher, I would advise to use a JDK version 17.*something*.
+I have seen sound issues (as in: no sound at all) when running with JDK 20 on Windows x86-32.
+{{% /notice %}}

 ### Run the JAR
-1. First install a JDK version 17 or higher ('Temurin') from https://adoptium.net/ .
+1. First install a JDK version 17 (or higher) 'Temurin' from https://adoptium.net/ .
 1. Download the latest so called 'shadow JAR' *m_nlcode_nl-<version>-all.jar* from Gitlab.
 1. Execute the shadow JAR file by e.g. 'double clicking' on it.

 ### Run from source
-1. First install a JDK version 17 or higher ('Temurin') from https://adoptium.net/ .
+1. First install a JDK version 17 (or higher) 'Temurin' from https://adoptium.net/ .
 1. Clone the Gitlab repo, by e.g. git clone https://gitlab.com/nlcode.nl/m.nlcode.nl.git
 1. Go into that directory and execute **./gradlew run** (or **gradlew run** if you are on Windows).
 The first time will take a while; consecutive runs will be a lot faster.

 ## Build installer from source (Java required, heavy other requirements)
-1. First install a JDK version 17 or higher ('Temurin') from https://adoptium.net/ .
+1. First install a JDK version 17 (or higher) 'Temurin' from https://adoptium.net/ .
 1. Clone the Gitlab repo, by e.g. git clone https://gitlab.com/nlcode.nl/m.nlcode.nl.git
 1. Go into that directory and execute **./gradlew jpackage** (or **gradlew jpackage** if you are on Windows).